 With this easy recipe, you can make this creamy white chocolate rocky road with your kids in just one hour.
 To make this treat that you delight any sweet tooth, you will need dried apricots, cranberries and crushed shortbread.
-This simple rocky road recipe is a great way to teach your child how to mix and combine ingredients, and start them off gently.
-Tried and tested by our mummy blogger, Anneliese, who baked this rocky road as part of her goodtoknow blog Mummy's Little Helpers, we can guarantee it will be a fun experience for the children, and you will also have a good time with them!
+This simple recipe is a great way to teach your child how to mix and combine ingredients, and start them off gently.
+Tried and tested by our mummy blogger, Anneliese, who baked this as part of her goodtoknow blog Mummy's Little Helpers, we can guarantee it will be a fun experience for the children, and you will also have a good time with them!
 As a reward for their help, why not let them take it as a treat in their packed lunches for school?
-After all, they deserve it!
+They deserve it (well, probably...)

 - 250g white chocolate

 - 100g shortbread biscuits